 Post-Master’s students may complete the PNP-PC specialty in 5 to 6 quarters, depending on acceptability of previous coursework.
 Previous clinical hours will generally not be credited towards completion of the specialty, unless completed recently through another UCSF specialty in the area of pediatric primary care.

-Learn more about our Post-Master's Certificate Program.
+Learn more about our Post-Master's Certificate Program, including how to apply.

 Abbey Alkon, RN, PhD, FAAN